IBMRedbooks/zikipedia/dictionary/C.md

 ### Control Instructions
 * These are assembly language instructions that only intended for use by programs running as part of the operating system.

+### Couple Data Set
+* This is a data set managed by the coupling facility in a sysplex that can be shared by all or some of the z/OS systems in the sysplex.

 ### CP (Central Processor)
 * This term term is used to refer to a general purpose mainframe processor that is not specialized or delegated for running any particular type of workload.

 ### CPACF *(CP Assist for Cryptographic Functions)*
-* This is specicailized cryptographic hardware built into mainframe processors fast and low cost encryption to be done on the processor.
+* This is specicailized cryptographic hardware built into mainframe processors that allow fast and low cost encryption to be done on the processor.
 This mechanism is used to enable pervasive encryption.

 ### CPC *(Central Processing Complex)*
 > 💡 _Think of the motherboard in your PC.
 It has a CPU socket and a few DIMM card slots.
 A mainframe has multiple draws that each contain multiple CPU sockets and dozens or DIMM card slots._